21 Best Air-Purifying Plants for Your Health and Better Indoor Air Quality

 So does that mean you shouldn’t bother with air-purifying houseplants at all?
 Not quite.

-Another study conducted a practical experiment in offices shows that potted plants provide an efficient, automated system for indoor air pollution that compliments other engineering measures to help reduce the intensity.
-Further studies also back up Nasa’s original findings claiming that certain plants certainly can at least complement ventilation systems to decrease the level of air pollution.
+Another study conducted a practical experiment in offices shows that potted plants provide an efficient, automated system for indoor air pollution.
+This compliments other engineering measures to help reduce the intensity.
+Further studies also back up Nasa’s original findings claiming that certain plants certainly can at least complement ventilation systems.
+Hence, decreasing the level of air pollution.

 While keeping a few houseplants alone won’t purify the air significantly, they still have a host of other benefits, making them worthwhile.